IKromans/ClockHand_Angle/README.md

 > navigate to folder where `FindAngle.cs` is located.
 Open terminal and run command `csc FindAngle.cs`, this will create a `FindAngle.exe` that you can simply double-click to run, or you can run it from terminal by typing `FindAngle.exe`.

 > The application will askt you to enter hours and minutes and after that will display the smallest angle between clock hands.
+Application handles 12 hour input.

 ![Screenshot 2022-12-10 013142](https://user-images.githubusercontent.com/66387211/206812050-31c43b26-6e82-48ae-8206-5aca8f719d42.jpg)